About

 FEATURED PROJECTS RESULTS

 Strategic Objective: An idea submitted in March 2020 to install solar panels on the landscaping trailer was selected in 2021 and incorporated into the 2022 budget.
-These panels will help charge batteries that will allow the District to move away from gas powered landscaping tools and switch entirely to an electric fleet with a sustainable, eco-friendly power source.
+These panels charge batteries, allowing the District to move away from gas powered landscaping tools and switch entirely to an electric fleet with a sustainable, eco-friendly power source.

-This project was completed in 2022 and staff are using the solar panels on the landscape trailer to recharge the battery powered landscape equipment being used to maintain the parks.
+This project was completed in 2022 and staff use the solar panels on the landscape trailer to recharge the battery powered landscape equipment being used to maintain the parks.

 Strategic Objective: